-Holding this licensure gives counselors the ability to work with individuals or groups that are struggling with behavioral issues or addiction problems.
-They have the skills needed to work with their client to develop a treatment plan or collaborate with medical professionals if advanced solutions are necessary.
-This opens up career opportunity either through private practice or working in an educational institution, health care facility, or in the government.
+Individuals who hold this license are certified to work with individuals or groups that are struggling with behavioral issues or addiction.
+The license also demonstrates practitioners have the skills to develop treatment plans for clients, and/or collaborate with other medical professionals if advanced solutions are necessary.

 What Does It Take To Get This Licensure?

 There are seven different states that have the specific credential of a Licensed Clinical Professional Counselor: